Program Overview

 Academic Coordinator, Spain

-Wondering how you’ll fund your program?
-ISA’s got you covered!
-If you receive financial aid for your home university, you will likely be able to use those funds for study abroad too.
-The first step is usually speaking with your home university.
-Check out the steps for using financial aid here.
+If you receive financial aid from your home university, you can likely use those funds for study abroad, as well.
+Speak with your home university’s financial aid office to learn about your options.
+Check out steps for using financial aid.

 Living in ISA housing will allow you the opportunity to experience aspects of the Spanish lifestyle that are inaccessible to the average visitor.
 Regardless of your housing option, you will have a short commute to your university.
 Travel times to the various university buildings generally range between 15 and 35 minutes depending on housing and class locations.
 With an open and adaptable mind, the experience of living in another culture can be highly rewarding.